floppyFK/kittyhack/README.md

 >⚠️ To ensure Kittyhack is always reachable at the same IP address, it is recommended to assign a static IP address in your router.

 ### Updates
-Updates for Kittyhack can be performed directly in the web GUI under the 'Info' section.
+Updates for Kittyhack are available directly in the WebGUI in the 'Info' section starting from version v1.2.0.
+If you are using Kittyhack version v1.1.0, simply run the [setup script](#instructions) on the Kittyflap again to perform an update.

 ---